xbcsmith/ymlfxr/README.md

 ## description

-rust cli for formating yaml v1.2 that passes yamllint with default settings
+rust cli for formatting yaml v1.2 that passes yamllint with default settings

 ## build